table of contents

 Weight loss medications

-While there is no magic pill that’ll help you lose weight, there are certain medications shown to help reduce weight when used with a healthy diet and exercise routine.
+While there is no magic pill to help you lose weight, there are certain medications shown to help reduce weight when used with a healthy diet and exercise routine.

-The U.S. Food and Drug Administration has approved five medications for weight loss: orlistat (Xenical), semaglutide (Wegovy), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), and liraglutide (Saxenda).
-Each FDA-approved weight loss medication has its own benefits and side effects (NIDDK, 2016).
-It’s important to note that phentermine is only for short-term use.
+The U.S. Food and Drug Administration (FDA) has approved six medications for weight loss: semaglutide (Wegovy; see Important Safety Information), orlistat (Xenical), setmelanotide (Imcivree), phentermine-topiramate (Qsymia), naltrexone-bupropion (Contrave), and liraglutide (Saxenda).
+Each FDA-approved weight loss medication has its own benefits and side effects (NIDDK-b, 2021).

 Weight loss surgeries